Florence, and the birth of Renaissance

-Day 1: From the dome to the plaza
+Day 1: From the Duomo to the Plaza

 Upon arrival by train, I quickly navigate through the streets and checked into a clean, cozy, and cheap hostel merely a 2-minute walk away from the Duomo and started my day.
 It was emotional for me to realize that I could one day, climbing the plastic shaved ice cup lid and had a bird-eye view of the romantic city…

-Check out more about my favorite cathedrals at My Top 12 Cathedral in Europe (2)!
+Check out more about my favorite cathedrals at the Top 16 Most Spectacular Cathedrals in the World!

 Wow, Firenze and the sunset